newrun/peerapi/API.md

 Parameters

 > * peer : A name of closed peer.
 Note that peer is one of local peer or remote peer.
-> * code : A close code defined in the PeerConnect.
+> * code : A close code defined in the Peer.
 > * desc : A description of close reason.

 Constants